awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-nodejs.md

 });
 ```

-Similarly, if you have set your region correctly in your `config` file, you can display that value by setting the `AWS_SDK_LOAD_CONFIG` environment variable is set to a truthy value and using the following code:
+Similarly, if you have set your region correctly in your `config` file, you can display that value by setting the `AWS_SDK_LOAD_CONFIG` environment variable to a truthy value and using the following code:

 ```
 var AWS = require("aws-sdk");